Frequently Asked Questions

 to secure funding from one of the Research Councils, a charitable

 Is there any extra help for student parents?

-on benefits.
+page with information for students with children.
 Depending on their circumstances, most UK

 undergraduate students with families can access help with the cost of